-Attribute Name Default Units Description Value SIGMAX 0.0 m m Hard edge width in x direction.
-SIGMAY 0.0 m 7 SIGMAR 0.0 m Hard edge radius.
+Attribute Name Default Units Description Value SIGMAX 0.0 m Hard edge width in x direction.
+SIGMAY 0.0 m Hard edge width in y direction.
+SIGMAR 0.0 m Hard edge radius.
 If nonzero SIGMAR overrides SIGMAX and SIGMAY.
-SIGMAT 0.0 s RMS rise and fall of half Gaussian in flat top defined in in Figure 28.
+SIGMAT 0.0 S RMS rise and fall of half Gaussian in flat top defined in in Figure 29.
 TPULSEFWHM 0.0 S Flat top time.
-See Figure 28.
+See Figure 29.
 TRISE 0.0 S Rise time.
-See Figure 28.
+See Figure 29.
 If defined will override SIGMAT.
 TFALL 0.0 S Fall time.
-See Figure 28.
+See Figure 29.
 If defined will override SIGMAT.
-FTOSCAMPLITUDE 0 None Sinusoidal oscillations can imposed on the flat top in Figure 28.
+FTOSCAMPLITUDE 0 None Sinusoidal oscillations can imposed on the flat top in Figure 29.
 This defines the amplitude of those oscillations in percent of the average flat top amplitude.
-FTOSCPERIODS 0 None Defines the number of oscillation periods imposed on the flat top, $t{\text{flattop}}$ , in Figure 28.
+FTOSCPERIODS 0 None Defines the number of oscillation periods imposed on the flat top, $t{\text{flattop}}$ , in Figure 29.
 LASERPROFFN None File name containing measured laser image.
 IMAGENAME None Used for h5 files.
 Name of the groups containing the laser image, see regression test.
 INTENSITYCUT 0.0 None Parameter defining floor of the background to be subtracted from the laser image in percent of the maximum intensity.
 FLIPX FALSE Flip the laser profile in horizontal direction.
 FLIPY FALSE Flip the laser profile in vertical direction.
 ROTATE90 FALSE Rotate the laser profile 90° in counterclockwise direction.
 ROTATE180 FALSE Rotate the laser profile 180°.
 ROTATE270 FALSE Rotate the laser profile 270° in counterclockwise direction.